 - It can initially lead to temporary side-effects like nausea, headaches, breast tenderness in some women

-What are Risks of Taking the Combined Contraceptive Pill?
+What Are the Risks of Taking the Combined Contraceptive Pill?

 There are certain risks related to using the combined contraceptive pill.
 But these risks are usually slight.
 The benefits of using the pill may outweigh its risks in most cases.